 Adventure Story Type Example

-Let's look at an example from The Hobbit, one of the bestselling novels of all time, by J.R.R.
+Let's look at a classic example, The Hobbit, one of the best-selling novels of all time, by J.R.R.
 Tolkien.

 When you're trying to understand the type of story you're trying to tell, the first question to ask is, “What value scale do a majority of the scenes move on?”